 These supplements can interact with medicines like aspirin, NSAID painkillers, statins, diabetes drugs, blood pressure medicines, and blood thinners.

-They may also interact with natural supplements with blood thinning properties including ginkgo, ginseng, and garlic.
+They may also interact with natural supplements with blood-thinning properties such as ginkgo, ginseng, and garlic.
 (28)

 However, you can increase the bioavailability of curcumin and turmeric supplements by taking them with phosphatidylserine instead.

-If you take any medications, check for possible interactions between them and turmeric or curcumin at RxList.com.
+If you take any medications, check for possible interactions between them and turmeric or curcumin with a reputable online interaction checker.

 Acetyl-l-carnitine (ALCAR) is an amino acid that increases both mental and physical energy.
 (30)

-It acts a powerful antioxidant, protecting your brain from free radical damage.
+It acts as a powerful antioxidant, protecting your brain from free radical damage.
 (31)

 ALCAR is a precursor of acetylcholine, the neurotransmitter of memory and learning.